-To allow for proper drying of the fire protective coating.
-Ventilation will speed up the drying time.
+Ventilation is recommended to allow the intumescent coating to properly dry/cure.
 If no ventilation is available, a small fan can be placed in the area to circulate the air flow.

 Do not exceed a relative humidity of 95%.
 High humidity levels will increase drying time, affect adhesion and can cause blistering in the coating.

 The fire coating can be brushed with a high-grade latex paint brush.
 It is recommended that the coating is brushed in smooth even strokes.

 To ensure proper adhesion of the intumescent coating, the substrates need to be free from dirt, oil, grease, and any other substance that can affect the adhesion of the intumescent coating.

 The intumescent coating must not be diluted.
 It is recommended that the coating be mixed with a paddle mixer for 1 to 3 minutes.

-Do not exceed wet film thickness (WFT) of 0.045” (1.16mm) by spray application, or WFT of 0.020 (0.5mm) by brush application, per coat.
+Do not exceed WFT of 45 Mils (1.16mm) by spray application, or WFT of 15 Mils (0.38mm) by brush application, per coat.
 WFT is dependent upon relative humidity and airflow.

 Typical spray distance from substrate to end of spray gun is between 24” and 36”.
 This spray distance will ensure a smooth spray application of the intumescent coating.

 The recommended drying time between coats is 8 hours.
 Applying coats prior to 8 hours can cause blistering of the intumescent coating.
 The surface must dry and harden so you are not able to press your finger nail into the coating and create an impression.
 If you can make an impression then the coating is not dry.

 Spray Application Based of 40 (WFT)